K-vanc/Tempest-EPG-Generator/README.md

 or from your commandline;
 <br><br>"**php /path/of/your/server/tempest.php**"<br><br>
 Tempest will generate its own subfolder structure and necessary files on first start-up.
 It is that easy.<br><br>
-**Note: It is strongly advised for Linux users to set proper ownership/permissions of their php server before first start-up to let Tempest generate its folder/files.**<br>
+**Note: It is strongly advised for Unix users to set proper ownership/permissions of their php server before first start-up to let Tempest generate its folder/files.**<br>
 ## What else I need for Tempest?
 Basicly, nothing except a running PHP server.
 Tempest is developed on PHP 7 enviroment but should work fine with any PHP version > 5.3.
 Also some quick tests are showing that Tempest will work fine on PHP 8 (tested on PHP 8.1)
 ## How can I use Tempest?